feldtsen/pointy-dit212/meeting-protocols/week1-2.md

 We have created a github repository, decided on project, and determined which GUI framework to use.

 Joachim has:
-    * setup github reposityro and invited everyone as collaborators.
+    * setup github repository and invited everyone as collaborators.
     * tried to get openjfx and maven to work, as a project basis.

 Anton, Mattias, Erik, Simon has: